philip-papasavvas/src/README.md

 ## Other Modules

-- organise_files.py: *organise files by extension (supports xlsx and jpg) and move to specified folder*
+- organise_files.py: *Organise files by extension (supports xlsx and jpg) and move to specified folder*

-- password_generator.py: *custom-length alphanumeric password (and if requested special characters)*
+- password_generator.py: *Custom-length alphanumeric password (and if requested special characters)*
     ```python
     import string
     import random